Precision Bounds on Continuous-Variable State Tomography using Classical Shadows: Introduction

-The first method that we are able to recast in the shadow-tomography framework is homodyne detection~\cite{Vogel89,Smithey93,LEONHARDT199589,bisio,Raymer_Lvovsky,D_Ariano_1995}.
+The first method that we are able to recast in the shadow-tomography framework is homodyne detection~\cite{Vogel89,Smithey93,LEONHARDT199589,bisio,Raymer_Lvovsky,D_Ariano_1995,Rosati2022}.
 We show that the number of samples needs to scale at most as the fifth power of the maximum occupation number (up to a logarithmic correction) to yield reliable \textit{homodyne shadow} estimates of a single-mode state.
 Since we require a finite occupation-number cutoff, this bound only holds for portions of states supported on finite-dimensional subspaces of the infinite-dimensional Fock space.
 Our theoretical guarantees use several important technical bounds proved in an earlier work~\cite{Guta_paper}.
-While there have been studies of the statistical efficiency of homodyne tomography (e.g.,~\cite{PhysRevA.57.5013,guta2003,Guta_paper,Albini2009,Alquier2013}), to our knowledge, our bounds are new.
+While there have been studies of the statistical efficiency of homodyne tomography (e.g.,~\cite{PhysRevA.57.5013,guta2003,Guta_paper,Albini2009,Alquier2013}), to our knowledge, our bounds are an improvement over previous results as they allow us to analyze the sample complexity for the convergence of the operator norm of the estimated state to its ideal value.
+These improvements are made possible because of our use of matrix concentration inequalities reviewed in Sec.
+II (see Ref.~\cite{Tropp2016,Tropp}) that have not been employed in past work on CV state tomography.
+A recent paper has also considered the statistical efficiency of homodyne using these improved matrix concentration inequalities \cite{Becker22}.
+Here, we present more explicit formulas for the bounds in the case of states with a hard photon number cutoff.
+Adapting our approach to the formulation in \cite{Becker22} also leads to explicit bounds in their case that appear to give agreement between the two papers in areas where there is overlap. \newv{On a related note, a recent paper Ref.~\cite{Rosati2022} studies the sample complexity of estimating unknown Gaussian or Generalized (i.e. linear combinations of) Gaussian CV states, where a risk function/error is minimized.
+The distance between the outcomes of the original and estimated state, averaged over channels and measurements, was the metric of error/risk function.
+Our work, on the other hand, considers an absolute error via the infinity norm of the difference of the original and estimated state. } Finally, we remark that our results provide upper bounds on the scaling of the number of samples required, i.e. the sample complexity, for estimating the state from random measurements.
+We leave open the important problem of obtaining lower bounds on the optimal sample complexity \cite{huang_kueng_preskill_2020}, which have been examined, e.g., in the case of homodyne tomography \cite{Leonhardt96}.

 Building off the formalism in \cite{Wunsche_1991}, we are also able to recast a large class of protocols utilizing displaced Fock states and make contact with heterodyne, photon-number resolved (PNR), and photon-parity tomography \cite{Raymer_Lvovsky}.
 For the latter two methods, we show that the number of samples needs to scale at most as the fourth power of the maximum occupation (up to a logarithmic correction) to yield reliable \textit{PNR shadow} estimates.
 For heterodyne measurements, our upper bound is effectively exponential in the maximum occupation.